aabbtree77/twinpeekz/README.md

 Smaller internal blocker search and PCSS PCF values (which already take 3-4 extra ms.) produce artifacts which barely improve a raw shadow mapping with PCF 3x3.
 So PCSS is a no go for me.
 It is probably a tool for some baking/prerendering that might give a smooth visual feel to the scene, or rendering at smaller shadow map resolutions followed by some filters, but it is better to simply increase the shadow map resolution as this stage takes roughly only 1ms. for 4K on my GTX 760, albeit for a single light.

 VSM, ESM as faster smooth shadow alternatives?
 I deeply suspect many already went that way and did not find peace.
-So instead of trying every soft shadow technique one should probably just bite the bullet and go with an industry standard CSM, but that I do not want, at least for now.
+So instead of trying every soft shadow technique one should probably just bite the bullet and go with an industry standard CSM.
+However, CSM introduces a significant jump in complexity.
 The code leaks from shaders to higher levels with all sorts of frustum computations and cascade stabilization and AA to avoid various "frame shimmering" effects.
 Considering all this baggage, the basic shadow mapping with PCF 3x3 at higher resolution such as 4K seems to be OK, until better, ray tracing times...
-Shadows are a big unsolved 3D graphics problem if you are pedantic enough.

 ## Rendering Discussion II: PBR